unhackathon/website/springboard-projects/websockets.md

 Add the following code anywhere after the websocket is setup

 ```
-    function messageRecieved(evt) {
+    function messageReceived(evt) {
         var point = JSON.parse(evt.data);
         drawPoint(point.x, point.y);
     }
-    ws.onmessage = messageRecieved;
+    ws.onmessage = messageReceived;
 ```
-This tells the websocket that any time it recieves a message, it should call the messageRecieved function, which will take the message that it got, deserialize it to a point, and then pass it to the drawPoint method.
+This tells the websocket that any time it receives a message, it should call the messageReceived function, which will take the message that it got, deserialize it to a point, and then pass it to the drawPoint method.

 What this means is that any time we draw in a program, we send a message to the server, and wait to draw until we get the echoed message back.
 This is inneficient for a single user, but makes programming a multi-person drawing program much simpler.